Asian Facial Bone Recontouring

 For Asian patients, the goals of facial bone contouring commonly include:

-• Building up a weak or receding chin
+• Building up a small or receding chin

 • Refining a protruding chin